dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

             gpio_set_on_raw(pin);

-You can check that all of these worked by looking for the addresses of each and making sure that they are divisible by 32.
+You can check that all of these worked by looking for the addresses of each in the `.list` file and making sure that they are divisible by 32.

 Alignment made about 30 cycles difference for me.
 It might make more or less for you --- this variance is why we did this change :).